vpatkov/matrix-clock/README.md

 It's a project I made for personal use in 2014 with some updates then.
 It's based on my own preferences and ad hoc decisions.
 Also, it's my first real-world electronic project after "LED blinking", and so have many design lacks.
+Maybe I'll remake it some day.
 Anyway, I hope the sources can be useful for someone.

 ## Technical details